GovindCoding/cow-management-system/README.md

 13. api-gateway          - Centralized routing and security
 14. service-registry     - Eureka or Consul for service discovery
 15. config-server        - Centralized configuration management
+16. user-service          - Manages user authentication and roles
+17. notification-service - Sends alerts and reminders
+18. analytics-service    - Aggregates and visualizes farm KPIs
+19. insurance-service    - Manages insurance policies for cows
+20. reporting-service    - Generates reports on farm operations
+21. audit-service       - Tracks changes and actions for compliance
+22. payment-service     - Manages payments for services and products
+23. feedback-service    - Collects feedback from users and vets
+24. training-service    - Manages training schedules and materials for staff
+25. resource-service    - Manages resources like water, pasture, and equipment
+26. weather-service     - Provides weather updates and forecasts
+27. marketplace-service - Connects with local markets for selling produce
+28. community-service  - Manages community interactions and events

 -----------------------------------------------------------
 🛠️ Tech Stack